-The Golf and Sports Turf Management Bachelor of Business Administration (B.B.A.) degree prepares students for management positions in golf courses, both regionally and nationally.
-This program is the only program in the northeast that is designed to develop skills in the science of turfgrass management as well as proficiency in business and communications.
+The Golf and Sports Turf Management Bachelor of Business Administration (B.B.A.) degree prepares students for management positions at golf courses, both regionally and nationally.
+This is the only program in the northeast that is designed to develop skills in the science of turfgrass management as well as proficiency in business and communications.
 Our curriculum is intended to give students extensive hands-on experience in the classroom, laboratory, as well as working on our 18-hole golf course and numerous athletic fields.
 Additionally, students gain credits and invaluable paid working experience during four required summer internships at facilities across the country.

 - High School Average: 75

 SAT/ACT scores are not required, but an SAT score of 950 or better or an ACT score of 19 or better will be used as an indicator of success.
 An on-campus interview is strongly recommended.
 Applicants who do not meet the minimum requirements for admission to the program may be offered admission (if qualified) into the Golf Course Operations A.A.S. program.

 - Golf Course General Manager

 Currently, SUNY Delhi graduates have nearly 100% placement rate and are working at some of the country’s most prestigious properties around the world.

 See a Day at the Office of a Superintendent >